 - Full year: R61 690

 - All international students (including SADC) pay an additional administration levy of R3 750.

-The University sets the fees for the following year in November, so we are only able to advise the fees for 2018 late in the year.
-We suggest that prospective students budget for a 10% increase on the 2017 fees.
+The University sets the fees for the following year in November, so we will only able to advise the fees for 2019 late in the year.
+We suggest that prospective students budget for a 10% increase on the 2018 fees.

 Applying for the course

 If you do not submit the documents requested below directly to Hilary by August 31, your application will not be considered by the Selection Committee for the next year's course, even if you have done the online application to UCT.